coleifer/peewee/docs/peewee/asyncio.rst

 Conversely, if you don't have that much load, the async wrapper adds complexity and overhead for no measurable benefit.

-To use SQLite in an async environment anyways, it is strongly recommended to use WAL-mode at a minimum, which allows multiple readers to co-exist with a single writer:
+To use SQLite in an async environment anyway, use WAL-mode at a minimum, which allows multiple readers to co-exist with a single writer:

 .. code-block:: python